cmiles74/bencode/README.md

 # Usage

+This library provides functions for reading and writing data in the bencode format.

+## Reading

 We provide three functions to make it easier to consume data in the Bencode format.
 The easiest case is when you have one a string with one data structure.